 The running stitch is a simple straight stitch often used to baste.
 Basting is to sew with long, loose stitches that will temporarily hold the fabric in place before you sew permanent stitches.
 I use a running stitch sometimes to gather if the fabric is delicate.
 When using this stitch to baste, do not tie a knot at the end of the thread.

 Insert the needle at evenly spaced intervals into the fabric several times, then pull the needle and thread through.
 Repeat.

 This strong stitch is usually used to make a permanent seam.
 With the right sides of the fabric together, bring the threaded needle through the two layers of fabric.
 Pass the needle back down through the fabric, about ⅛" (3mm) to the right; bring it back up at about the same distance to the left of where you started.
 Repeat.

-The slipstitch is used to make an invisible seam between folded edges or between one folded edge and one flat piece of fabric.
-The thread is hidden inside a fold of the fabric making it virtually invisible.
+The slipstitch makes an invisible seam between folded edges or between one folded edge and one flat piece of fabric.
+The thread is hidden inside a fold of the fabric, making it virtually invisible.

 Insert the needle through the fold and pass it through the top single layer of fabric; pick up a thread or two from the top of the opposite fold or flat piece of fabric.
 Pass the needle back into the fold, and repeat.

 Less Common Hand Stitches